 On upper Culp’s Hill, terrain around rock formations on both the Union and Confederate positions were cleared to allow visitors to see the closeness of the lines as the battle raged in the darkness on July 2, 1863.

 In addition to woodlot treatment, a trail to Forbes Rock has been formalized and interpretive waysides added to key locations.
-The National Park Service is currently developing a walking guide that will help visitors understand and interpret this key piece of ground.

 The 21st century has been an exciting time to see the Gettysburg battlefield come to life under the stewardship of the NPS with the help of the Gettysburg Foundation and many generous donors who support their preservation and educational missions.